MarcinKilarski/Website-Audit/seo.md

 You should always consider being consistent with where you show ads.
 Ideally, they should be at secondary locations within your page or in the margins.
 This will help you to retain the key areas of the page for quality content, yet still provide a balanced mix of content and advertisements.
 If you decide to place them within the main body of your page, Google recommends not having more than two ads there.

-Moreover, the search engines require all links in all ads to be tagged as ‘nofollow’ which will prevent ranking signals from being sent to the advertiser through this paid placement.
+Moreover, the search engines require all links in all ads to be tagged as ‘nofollow' which will prevent ranking signals from being sent to the advertiser through this paid placement.

 ### 4.10.
 Sliders